dillonlee06/VSCode-Fastpages-Project/_posts/2022-09-07-partner-app-lab-quiz.md

         <td>Yu Darvish</td>
     <tr>
 </table>

--add an incorrect screen w/ button that resets your quiz -add a win screen w/ button for play again
+> -add an incorrect screen w/ button that resets your quiz
+- add a win screen w/ button for play again

 # **Reflection**

-Discoveries: Very long and tedious process where you have to just copy and paste the same code with just changing the variable.
+- Discoveries: Very long and tedious process where you have to just copy and paste the same code with just changing the variable.

-Challenges: Figuring out how to start out, right answer -> next question, restart button.
+- Challenges: Figuring out how to start out, right answer -> next question, restart button.

-Successes: After getting the hang of it, it was easy to understand the code needed to make the quiz work.
+- Successes: After getting the hang of it, it was easy to understand the code needed to make the quiz work.

 # **Link to my our own (non quiz) App**: [Learning 20th Century World History App](https://studio.code.org/projects/applab/wzrgWNAQJlODZaqGA30EkKgbkzkFHkBL3OxUF4DxlHo)